 The 4:30 Room

 In order to accommodate the needs of working parents, YCQ is providing an after-school supervised room for those children who are dismissed at 3:30 and remain in school until 4:30 P.M.
-Any child who is dismissed at 3:30 and stays at school must remain in this room.
+Any child who is dismissed at 3:30 and stays at school must remain in their designated room.
 The charge for the program will be $400.00 for the entire school year and will begin the first day of school.
 Checks made out to YCQ should be sent in a separate envelope to Rabbi Kovitz in the Business office.
 The room will be known as “the 4:30 room.”

 All after school activities have clearly defined times during which they meet, by the day and by the hour.
 We ask your cooperation so that you are aware of the times that your child is staying after regular school hours.
 You and your child should be aware of what time they are dismissed, how they are to go home that day and who will pick them up at the bus stop.